 1) Never turn over a foster to someone who claims it is his/her lost pet without irrefutable proof, and even then, the circumstances of the pet’s loss must be carefully evaluated before any action is taken!
 This person could be mistaken, or he/she could be deliberately trying to mislead you.
 The animal could have been removed from his/her former home for all kinds of reasons.
 The claimant could well have mistreated the animal.
 Immediately report such claims to Elena at email@example.com, and we will investigate.

 3) If you find prospective adopters for your foster on your own, please make them aware of the application process, as well as the CPR requirements and adoption donation.
 CPR screens applicants very carefully.
 First, the written application is evaluated.
 Then a veterinary check is made for all animals the prospective adopter owns or has owned.
-If the application and vet check are good, a home visit is scheduled.
-If the adoption is finally approved, a contract is signed, and an adoption fee is paid by the adopters.
+If the application rents, we check with landlord or association.
+If all references are good and application approved then phone interview and a video home visit is scheduled.
+If the adoption is finally approved then a meet is scheduled where a contract is signed and an adoption fee is paid by the adopters.

 4) Be careful what you tell potential adopters.
 Avoid giving advice and criticizing.
 Also avoid answering questions with absolutes, and never answer questions you are not sure about.
 Do not mislead inquirers.
 Ask for assistance when you don't know something.
 Tell inquirers you need to check and will get back to them as soon as possible.
-Always recommend that potential adopters do as much reading about animals and adoptions and about their breed, if applicable.
-Urge them to sign up for obedience training with a reputable trainer.
+Always recommend that potential adopters do as much reading about animals and about their breed, if applicable.
+Explain that we require our dog adopters to sign up for obedience training with a reputable trainer.

-5) If you have any hesitations, peculiar feelings or "bad vibes" about the adoption or any of the people involved in the adoption of your foster animal – like the family seems great, except for the angry look on the father's face – do not allow the adoption to go forward!
-Say that the final decision is not yours to make, and a CPR representative will get back to them as soon as possible.
-You do not have to take the heat for your instincts, but it is best to go with them.
-Try to determine what is giving you pause or making you wary, and take note of it.
+5) If you have any hesitations, peculiar feelings or "bad vibes" about an applicant or any of the people involved in the adoption of your foster animal – be sure to mention (in private) your concern to the CPR staff person!
+Always mention that the final decision is not yours to make, and a CPR representative will get back to them as soon as possible.

 6) Be very familiar with the regulations and policies of CPR.
-Most of all, remember that no one can be approved until their application is deemed acceptable, the vet check is satisfactory, and a home visit is completed – in that order.
-If the adopters are approved, the adoption contract must be signed – by all the adopter(s) and a CPR representative – with all information carefully filled out and checked by you.
-If any there are particular issues to be disclosed about the animal – like health or temperament concerns, or specific vetting arrangements agreed to take place after the adoption – an Addendum signed by all parties involved must accompany the Adoption Contract.
+Most of all, remember that no one can be approved until their application is deemed acceptable, the vet/landlord check is satisfactory, and video home visit is completed – in that order.
+If the adopters are approved, the adoption contract must be signed – by all the adopter(s) and a CPR representative – with all information carefully filled out and checked by a CPR Staff person.
+If there are any particular issues to be disclosed about the animal – like health, temperament concerns, or specific vetting arrangements agreed to take place after the adoption – that will be added on the exception line.
 Adopters must pay the non-refundable fee to CPR either before taking possession or upon taking possession of the animal.
 Do not turn any animal over without the signed paperwork and appropriate fee in hand.